 Frustrated, I noticed a family parked off to the right in an area outside of the stone wall, so I pulled my car in, grabbed my camera and headed over to the cliffs, visible on the drive out and 50 feet ahead.
 At various times prior to and since my visit, people have asked whether I visited the Cliffs of Moher.
 I didn't.
 Here's why.

-There is nothing to keep a visitor from walking to the edge of the cliff and over the side.
-This is something I appreciated about the Irish.
-They assume one will take care.
-A guard rail would alter and obscure the view and was unnecessary.
+There was nothing to keep a visitor from walking to the edge of the cliff and over the side.
+This was something I appreciated about the Irish.
+They assumed one will take care.
+A guard rail would have altered and obscured the view.
+It was unnecessary.
 The cliff dropped at least a half mile to the churning ocean and sharp rocks below.
 From where I stood, I could see out along Old Head to my left and back towards downtown Kinsale to my right.
 Cliffs receded in both directions, to the horizon.
 There were sea birds zipping in and out, so far in the distance they seemed as small as those tiny, spastic, red spiders I sometime watch on walls, spinning in circles, careening in every direction - half a millimeter at most.
 They added perspective as they defied the stiff wind.
 Some zipped into what must have been nests, tucked into the jagged cliffs.

 Standing on the brink, with the wind blowing madly at my back and then whipping around to my front, I felt unsteady, tossed around.
 This dance with bodily injury was invigorating but I had no desire to make that plunge.
 I wanted to capture the insanity on film so I crouched to sit on a ledge.
 Despite my efforts, the video came out shaky.
 The wind nudged and shoved my hands.
 I did, however, manage to grab a few shots with the camera.